 \subsubsection{Learn from Errors by Selective Weighting}

 To make the best use of the limited data, we enhance their utility by assigning weights to critical or vulnerable segments in each retrieved demonstration.
-Specifically, before testing, the robot performs several rollouts on the encountered task using the existing model trained during the lifelong learning phase.
-This procedure allows us to evaluate the model's performance and identify any forgetting effects, akin to a preliminary quiz before the final exam (as illustrated in step 2, the \textit{reviewing phase} in Figure~\ref{fig:concept}).
+Specifically, before local adaptation, the robot performs several rollouts on the encountered scenario using the current model trained during the \emph{Lifelong Learning} phase.
+This procedure allows us to evaluate the model's performance and identify any forgetting effects (as illustrated in step 2, the \emph{Reviewing} phase in Figure~\ref{fig:concept}).

-When failed trajectories are identified, we compare each image in the retrieved demonstrations against all images from the failed trajectories using the $L_2$ distances of their embeddings.
-This comparison yields a distance vector for each demonstration, where each value represents the minimal distance between a demonstration frame and all images from the failed rollouts.
-This metric determines whether a particular frame has occurred during the rollout.
-Through this process, we identify the \textbf{Separation Segment} — frames in the demonstrations where the behavior deviates from what was executed during the failed rollouts (see Figure~\ref{fig:trajectory}).
-Since these Separation Segments highlight behaviors that should have occurred but did not, we consider them vulnerable segments that contribute to the failure.
-We assign higher weights to these frames which will scale the losses during local adaptation.
-Detailed heuristics and implementation specifics are provided in Appendix~\ref{Details about Selective Weighting}.
+If a trial fails, we compare each image in the retrieved demonstrations against all images from the failed trajectories using $L_2$ distance of their embeddings.
+This comparison yields an Embedding Distance Matrix (EDM, shown in Figure~\ref{fig:selective_weighting}) for each retrieved demonstration, where each value represents an embedding distance of a demonstration frame and an image from the failed rollout.
+This metric determines whether a particular frame has occurred during a failed rollout.
+Through this process, we identify the Separation Segment — frames in a demonstration where the failed rollout's behavior starts to diverge from the demonstration (see Figure~\ref{fig:trajectory}).
+Since these Separation Segments highlight expected behaviors that did not occur, we consider them critical points contributing to failure.
+We assign higher weights to these frames, which will scale the losses during local adaptation.
+Detailed heuristics and implementation specifics are provided in Appendix \ref{Details about Selective Weighting}.